NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

     .. autoattribute:: cuda.cudart.cudaGraphInstantiateFlags.cudaGraphInstantiateFlagUpload

-        Automatically upload the graph after instantiaton.
+        Automatically upload the graph after instantiation.
+Only supported by

+         :py:obj:`~.cudaGraphInstantiateWithParams`.
+The upload will be performed using the

+         stream provided in `instantiateParams`.

     .. autoattribute:: cuda.cudart.cudaGraphInstantiateFlags.cudaGraphInstantiateFlagDeviceLaunch

         Instantiate the graph to be launchable from the device.
+This flag can only

+         be used on platforms which support unified addressing.
+This flag cannot be

+         used in conjunction with cudaGraphInstantiateFlagAutoFreeOnLaunch.

     .. autoattribute:: cuda.cudart.cudaGraphInstantiateFlags.cudaGraphInstantiateFlagUseNodePriority